What will I learn?

 How can I start learning now?

 We offer group and private classes.
-Take a look at our 2020 Rescue Diver Class Schedule and stop by, call, or contact us to enroll in a PADI Rescue Diver course.
+Take a look at our Rescue Diver Class Schedule and stop by, call, or contact us to enroll in a PADI Rescue Diver course.
 If our group class options do not work for your schedule, contact us about private lessons!
+The price below includes the Rescue Manuel and tax.

 Your next adventure